The Cheapest Way to Fly to Europe

 A member of the OneWorld Alliance, American Airlines isn't the most exciting airline to fly to Europe, but there is a reason why I am recommending it first on this list.
 While normal award flights can cost 60,000 miles on American, during their "off-peak" times, roundtrip flights will only cost you 40,000 miles.
 This is a great deal.
 And, on top of that, American allows you to build in a stopover in the North American gateway city, so you could possibly spend a week in New York during a stopover before jetting off to Europe.
 (See also: Secrets From Frugal Frequent Travelers)

 The best way to earn miles in this program (short of actually flying them) is to pick up an CitiBusiness®/AAdvantage® World MasterCard®.
-There are three card products you can choose from, which all give you 30,000 AAdvantage miles for signing up and making $1,000 in purchases in three months.
+There are three card products you can choose from, which all give you 30,000 American Airline AAdvantage® bonus miles and two Admiral's Club® lounge One-Day Passes after making $1,000 in purchases in the first three months of cardmembership.

 It seems a little weird to recommend an Asian carrier for flights to Europe, but when that airline is in the Star Alliance, one of the three major air alliances, it makes it easy to redeem points through partners.
 (See also: 10 Ways to Get Free Airline Tickets)